THE LAHONTAN AUDUBON SOCIETY

 Truckee Meadows Christmas Bird Count surveyors in 2024 - Photo by Sydney Walsh, National Audubon Society.

 The annual Christmas Bird Count (CBC) is fast approaching!
 Our chapter does not run the counts ourselves, they are run independently by site Compilers.
 However, each year the Northwest Nevada Bird Alliance (Lahontan Audubon Society) promotes the upcoming counts happening in Northern Nevada and Tahoe region.
-For more count circles not listed here, please refer to the National Audubon Society CBC page: https://gis.audubon.org/christmasbirdcount/ and click on the count circle of interest to find more information.
+For all count circles, please refer to the National Audubon Society CBC page: https://gis.audubon.org/christmasbirdcount/ and click on the count circle of interest to find more information and to sign up.
 Please also check with your local Audubon Chapter (for example, Plumas Audubon Society, Red Rock Audubon, Bristlecone Audubon Society, East Cascades Bird Alliance) for even more CBC information in our general region.

 We respectfully ask that volunteers be mindful of their health and that of others.
 Please consider staying home if you are feeling under the weather on count day.